-Sale of Health Technology Solutions, Inc. and Advanced Molecular Services Group, Inc.

-In 2017, we announced plans to spin off or sell our wholly-owned subsidiaries, Health Technology Solutions, Inc. ("HTS") and Advanced Molecular Services Group, Inc. ("AMSG").
-On June 25, 2021, the Company sold the shares of stock of HTS and AMSG to InnovaQor, Inc. ("InnovaQor").
+On June 25, 2021, the Company sold its subsidiaries, Health Technology Solutions, Inc. ("HTS") and Advanced Molecular Services Group, Inc. ("AMSG"), including their subsidiaries, to InnovaQor, Inc. ("InnovaQor"), formerly known as VisualMED Clinical Solutions Corporation.
 HTS and AMSG held Rennova's software and genetic testing interpretation divisions.
-In consideration for the shares of HTS and AMSG and the elimination of intercompany debt among the Company and HTS and AMSG, InnovaQor issued the Company 14,950 shares of its Series Convertible Redeemable Preferred Stock (the "InnovaQor Series B Preferred Stock"), 14,000 of the shares were issued on June 25, 2021 and 950 of the shares were issued in the third quarter of 2021 as a result of a post-closing adjustment.
-Each share of InnovaQor Series B Preferred Stock has a stated value of \$1,000 and is convertible into that number of shares of InnovaQor common stock equal to the stated value divided by 90% of the average closing price of the InnovaQor common stock during the 10 trading days immediately prior to the conversion date.
-Conversion of the InnovaQor Series B Preferred Stock, however, is subject to the limitation that no conversion can be made to the extent the holder's beneficial interest (as defined pursuant to the terms of the InnovaQor Series B Preferred Stock in the common stock of InnovaQor would exceed 4.99%.
-The shares of the InnovaQor Series B Preferred Stock may be redeemed by InnovaQor upon payment of the stated value of the shares plus any accrued declared and unpaid dividends.

-As a result of the sale, the Company recorded the InnovaQor Series B Preferred Stock as a long-term asset valued at \$9.1 million and a gain on the sale of HTS and AMSG of \$11.3 million in the year ended December 31, 2021, of which \$9.1 million resulted from the value of the 14,950 shares of InnovaQor Series B Preferred Stock and \$2.2 million resulted from the transfer to InnovaQor of the net liabilities of HTS and AMSG.
-During the year ended December 31, 2021, 100 shares of InnovaQor Series B Preferred Stock valued at \$60,714 were used to settle accrued interest that was due under the terms of notes payable that were issued on January 31, 2021 and February 16, 2021, leaving a balance of the InnovaQor Series B Preferred Stock of \$9.0 million at December 31, 2021.
+In consideration for the shares of HTS and AMSG and the elimination of intercompany debt among the Company and HTS and AMSG, InnovaQor issued the Company 14,950 shares of its Series B-1 Non-Voting Convertible Preferred Stock (the "InnovaQor Series B-1 Preferred Stock").
+The Company recorded a gain on the sale of HTS and AMSG of \$11.3 million in the year ended December 31, 2021, of which \$9.1 million resulted from the value of the 14,950 shares of InnovaQor Series B-1 Preferred Stock and \$2.2 million resulted from the transfer to InnovaQor of the net liabilities of HTS and AMSG.
 We have reflected the financial results of HTS and AMSG prior to the sale, as well as the gain on sale, as discontinued operations in our accompanying consolidated financial statements.

-During the third quarter of 2020, we announced that we had decided to sell EPIC Reference Labs, Inc., ("EPIC") and as a result, EPIC's operations have been included in discontinued operations in the accompanying consolidated financial statements.
-The Company has been unable to find a buyer for EPIC and, therefore, it has ceased all efforts to sell EPIC and closed down its operations.
+During the third quarter of 2020, the Company made a decision to sell EPIC Reference Labs, Inc. ("EPIC") and it also decided to discontinue several other non-operating subsidiaries, and as a result, EPIC's operations and the other non-operating subsidiaries' liabilities have been included in discontinued operations for all periods presented.
+The Company was unable to find a buyer for EPIC and, therefore, it has ceased all efforts to sell EPIC and closed down its operations.